 Do you agree – do dogs respond better to petting during thunder than fireworks?
 What’s your experience?
 Let us know in the comments’ section!

-A further complication of this picture is that the owner may be calmed by petting the dog – and that may have a huge influence on the animal!
+Of course, another factor that will influence the outcome of the interaction is that the owner may be calmed by petting the dog – and that may have a huge influence on the animal!